 KIM MAXWELL introduces 10 people who have changed a continent's drinking habits and spearheaded the dramatic Asian wine boom of recent years

-Grape wine may have a recent history in Asia compared to its long reign in the west, but its popularity is now rocketing ahead.
+Grape wine may have a recent history in Asia compared to its long reign in the west, but the popularity of Asian wine is now rocketing ahead.
 Japan’s wine industry has been seriously active for over 25 years; while in China French, Chilean and American companies are planting vines furiously.
 Thailand’s first full production winery, Chateau De Loei, got off the ground during the last decade, and has since been followed by two other facilities.
 In Korea, 40,000 vine cuttings from Germany produced the first vintage of Majuang wine in 1975.
 Even Bali now produces wine from table grapes, with more than one vintage each year, thanks to a favourable tropical climate.